Top 5 Questions About the HOUND® CANNABIS BREATHALYZER

 Q: Have any employers used the HOUND® MARIJUANA BREATHALYZER?

-A: We have used the HOUND® MARIJUANA BREATHALYZER on location with employers who wanted their managers and shift employees in Oregon and California to provide feedback on their experience.
+A: We have used the HOUND® CANNABIS BREATHALYZER on location with employers who wanted their managers and shift employees in Oregon and California to provide feedback on their experience.
 These events were also important in helping us identify training protocols that will be easiest and most effective as we educate employers about how to use the Hound® solution.

 Stay tuned for future installments of “What You Want to Know.”
-We’ll cover FAQ related to how the product works and the science that supports the HOUND® BREATHALYZER.
+We’ll cover FAQ related to how the product works and the science that supports the HOUND® CANNABIS BREATHALYZER.